LSZ31337/skills-scale-institutional-knowledge-using-copilot-spaces/docs/octoacme-risks-and-communication.md

 ## Stakeholder Communication
 - Identify stakeholder groups and communication needs (e.g., engineering, sales, support)
+    - **Ensure roles such as Release Manager, QA Lead, Support Engineer, and UX Designer are represented for risk review and communication feedback loops.**
 - Provide regular updates (weekly or milestone-based)
 - Use a single source of truth (project README or release doc) for status